Anonymous164563/Cereal-Analysis-for-INST-326/README.md

 - Make sure you run pip3 install pandas or pip install pandas

-- Note: cereal.csv must be in the same location as the python script file to run
+- Note: The data file  must be in the same location as the python script file to run